 Organizational Behavior offers a crucial approach in the sense that rather than focusing on the functional or structural aspects of the organization or giving importance to the quantifiable elements.
 Organizational behavior focuses on the human processes within the organizations.

-A strategic management approach to effectiveness provides guidelines about how an organization can achieve its important goals, and fit in to the external environment well financial management and quantitative techniques such as statistical quality control, project management techniques and operation research help organization achieve high levels of efficiency in their performance.
-Contingency management focuses on a range of alternative styles, preference and choice available to managers.
-The appropriateness of each one of them is determined on the basis of variables of situation.
+A strategic management approach to effectiveness provides guidelines about how an organization can achieve its important goals, and fit into the external environment well financial management and quantitative techniques such as statistical quality control, project management techniques and operation research help organization achieve high levels of efficiency in their performance.
+Contingency management focuses on a range of alternative styles, preference, and choice available to managers.
+The appropriateness of each one of them is determined on the basis of variables of the situation.

 Features of Organizational Behavior

-A field open to inquiry is open to anyone who wants to examine, explore and understand or even to evaluate and predict.
-That makes all of us Lay scientists, because all of us have our own theories that describe, explain and prescribe behavior and some of us want to test them, share them and improvise upon them.
-A scientific theory explains a phenomenon on the basis of a plausible general principal.
+A field open to an inquiry is open to anyone who wants to examine, explore and understand or even to evaluate and predict.
+That makes all of us Lay, scientists because all of us have our own theories that describe, explain and prescribe behavior and some of us want to test them, share them and improvise upon them.
+A scientific theory explains a phenomenon on the basis of a plausible general principle.

 This means that a valid understanding of OB requires not just an individual or group focus and inquiring as to how they behave at work but also the characteristics pattern of organizational actions over time, which reflects that organizational knowledge.

-The view highlights the importance of knowledge that supports the autonomy and choice as well as the continued development and growth of the individual.
-If everyone has much a potential for development, learning and choice then collective human efforts should be organized in a democratize manner and through goodwill and fairness, so as to nurture, support and facilitate the efforts to relies the human potential.
+The view highlights the importance of the knowledge that supports the autonomy and choice as well as the continued development and growth of the individual.
+If everyone has such a potential for development, learning and choice then collective human efforts should be organized in a democratize manner and through goodwill and fairness, so as to nurture, support and facilitate the efforts to relies on the human potential.

-Organizational Behavior accepts groups as powerful social phenomenon within the organization that strongly affects and gets effected by individuals and organization.
-In an organization, no individual works in isolation, just as one’s family constitutes one’s primary social system, the group of with whom one works family is one’s secondary social system.
-A work group is generally understood as a collection of people who have individual as well as common work goals and who depend on each other for achieving those goals.
+Organizational Behavior accepts groups as a powerful social phenomenon within the organization that strongly affects and gets affected by individuals and organization.
+In an organization, no individual works in isolation, just as one’s family constitutes one’s primary social system, the group with whom one works family is one’s secondary social system.
+A working group is generally understood as a collection of people who have individual as well as common work goals and who depend on each other for achieving those goals.